-It is not known whether apomorphine passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether apomorphine passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How should I use apomorphine?

 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Never use apomorphine in larger amounts, or use it for longer than recommended.
 Tell your doctor if the medicine seems to stop working as well.

 Apomorphine is injected under the skin.
 You may be shown how to use injections at home.
 Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of used needles and syringes.